 Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!

 How beautiful.
 How blessed you are to have known such a genuine, caring lady.
 Not many people have a Mary Jo in their lives.
 Someone once told me that a person is lucky to have one friend in your whole life.
 I was a teenager when I heard this, so I didn't fully understand until I got older.
-She sounds lovely, as well as a kind and gentle spirit.
-I'm so sorry for your loss.
-What great memories and stories you have together!
-It's said that only time heals these kinds of wounds.
-May God bless you and comfort you on your journey.

 I had a Mary Jo, too.
 Her name was Eleanor, and everyone called her Eli.
 Here is the story of this wonderful person.